Lathlain Park

 Lathlain Park (also known as Mineral Resources Park under ground sponsorship arrangements) is an Australian rules football ground, located in Lathlain, an inner-eastern suburb of Perth, Western Australia.
 Since its opening in 1959, it has been the home ground for the Perth Football Club of the West Australian Football League (WAFL).
 Since 2019 it has been the administrative and training headquarters of professional Australian Football League (AFL) club the West Coast Eagles.

 Naming rights

 The venue was known as Lathlain Park until 2003 when the naming rights were sold to Eftel, an internet company, for a period of five years or more.

 In 2011, Eftel decided not to renew their contract, which gave Western Australian dairy company Brownes the naming rights of Lathlain Park, and so for the next three years its sponsored name was Brownes Stadium.

-In 2019, the naming rights were sold mining company Mineral Resources for an undisclosed amount, as AFL club the West Coast Eagles moved to the ground permanently for training and administration.
+In 2019, the naming rights were sold to mining company Mineral Resources for an undisclosed amount, as AFL club the West Coast Eagles moved to the ground permanently for training and administration.